 What is the anatomy of the legs, and how can you use it to build bigger muscles?
-The legs are the lower limbs of the body, and they enable movement while supporting the body.
-We cannot easily disregard the legs and their role because they make movement easy for the body.
+The legs are the body’s lower limbs, enabling movement while supporting the body.
+Therefore, we cannot easily disregard the legs and their role because they make training easy for the body.
 Hence, knowing about them and how to keep them in good shape must be a priority.

 The anatomy of the legs refers to the entire structure of the legs.
 This article will open your eyes to the muscles of the legs and what they do.
 Subsequently, the legs have four parts: